tom-odonovan/By-The-Sea-Landscaping/README.md

 - **Tailwind CSS:** A utility-first CSS framework used for styling the website.
 It provides a responsive and customizable design system.

 - **Framer Motion:** A popular animation library for React, used to add smooth and engaging animations to various elements of the website.

+- **Formik:** A form library for React that helps with form handling, validation, and error display.

+- **Yup:** A JavaScript schema validation library used for defining and validating the shape of data.

+### Back-End

+- **Express:** A minimalist web application framework for Node.js used to handle the API route for the contact form submission.

+- **Nodemailer:** A module for Node.js applications that allows sending emails using SMTP or sendmail transport.

 ## Feedback